AndrePilcoChiuyare/concurrent-ml-models/README.md

 # concurrent-ml-models
-Concurrent and sequential machine learning models using go
+Concurrent version of machine learning models with Go.